Shipworm: Description

-Removed from its burrow, the fully grown teredo ranges from several centimeters to about a meter in length, depending on the species.
-An average adult shipworm measures 4 to 6 in in length and less than 1/4 in in diameter, but some species grow to considerable size.
+Depending on the species, a full grown teredo worm ranges from several centimeters to approximately a meter in length.
+An average adult shipworm measures 4 to 6 in in length and less than 1/4 in in diameter, but some species grow to considerable size, with Kuphus polythalamia reaching over 1.6 m in length and 7 cm in diameter.

+Anatomy

-The body is cylindrical, slender, naked, and superficially vermiform (worm-shaped).
-In spite of their slender, worm-like forms, shipworms possess the characteristic morphology of bivalves.
-The ctinidia lie mainly within the branchial siphon, through which the animal pumps the water that passes over the gills.
+The body is cylindrical, slender, naked, and superficially worm-shaped.
+In spite of their worm-like appearance shipworms still possess recognisable bivalve morphology, including valves, ctinidia, a mantle, and siphons.
+The ctinidia lie mainly within the branchial siphon, through which the animal pumps water over the gills.
 The two siphons are very long and protrude from the posterior end of the animal.
 Where they leave the end of the main part of the body, the siphons pass between a pair of calcareous plates called pallets.
 If the animal is alarmed, it withdraws the siphons and the pallets protectively block the opening of the tunnel.